savonet/book/workflow.md

 ```{.liquidsoap include="liq/output.file.hls.liq" from=2}
 ```

-will generate an HLS stream in the directory `/tmp/hls`, encoding it in two qualities (`mp3-low` which is mp3 encoded at the bitrate 96 kbps and `mp3-hi` which is mp3 encoded at 160 kbps).
+will generate an HLS stream in the directory `/tmp/hls`, by encoding the source in two qualities (`mp3-low` which is mp3 encoded at the bitrate 96 kbps and `mp3-hi` which is mp3 encoded at 160 kbps).
 The directory `/tmp/hls` would then typically be served by an http server.
-If you have a look at it you will see that it contains
+If you have a look at the contents of this directory, you will see that it contains

 - a file `stream.m3u8`: this is the main playlist that your listeners should listen to (it links to streams in both qualities, between which the listener